groverkaran/django-comments-tree/docs/tutorial.rst

 Now we will create a new ``Moderator`` class that inherits from Django Comments Frammework's ``CommentModerator``.
 This class enables moderation by defining a number of class attributes.
 Read more about it in `moderation options <https://django-contrib-comments.readthedocs.io/en/latest/moderation.html#moderation-options>`_, in the official documentation of the Django Comments Framework.

-We will also register our ``Moderator`` class with the django-comments-xtd's ``moderator`` object.
-We use django-comments-xtd's object instead of django-contrib-comments' because we still want to have confirmation by email for non-registered users, nested comments, follow-up notifications, etc.
+We will also register our ``Moderator`` class with the django-comments-tree's ``moderator`` object.
+We use django-comments-tree's object instead of django-contrib-comments' because we still want to have confirmation by email for non-registered users, nested comments, follow-up notifications, etc.

 Let's add those changes to the ``blog/model.py`` file: